DagsHub/papers-with-everything/VT-LPR/README.md

 2. Download the model weights by ruuning `dvc pull -r origin`.

-3. Put model weights in the downloaded folder.
-4. Run the Streamlit code file using:
+3. Run the Streamlit code file using:

 ``` #2x
 streamlit run streamlit_code.py
 ```
-5. Run PyQt5 GUI using this command.
+4. Run PyQt5 GUI using this command.

 ``` #2x